“We needed another layer of security to watch everything that goes on and Arctic Wolf provides the perfect fit.”

 Next Up—the Cloud

 The experience gained from the construction company’s broadening focus on cybersecurity has had a direct bearing on the its journey to the cloud.
-Currently, it has two virtual machines (VMs) in the public cloud supported by Arctic Wolf® Managed Cloud Monitoring for Amazon Web Services (AWS).
+Currently, it has two virtual machines (VMs) in the public cloud supported by Arctic Wolf® Cloud Detection and Response for Amazon Web Services (AWS).
 In the near future, the company expects to make the shift from its classic on-premises environment to the public cloud.

 “If a meteor strikes our building, we need to be able to get to our data,” said the director of information technology.